 I interviewed him last fall about these blooms and he referred to them as "algal blooms."

-”Well it's a common terminology even when you think of the terminology that federal government uses they often refer to these as 'HABs'– Harmful Algal Blooms," Reutter said.
-“So that's typically how we refer to them and it's the way that we refer to them, and it's the way the general public refers to them.”
+”Well, it's a common terminology even when you think of the terminology that the federal government uses, they often refer to these as 'HABs'– Harmful Algal Blooms," Reutter said.
+“So that's typically how we refer to them, and it's the way the general public refers to them.”

-We as journalist get confused sometimes if the scientists are still using terms that maybe they shouldn't be using.
+We as journalists get confused sometimes if the scientists are still using terms that maybe they shouldn't be using.